Stealth Trading and Trade Reporting by Corporate Insiders

 Date Written: February 2014

-Regulations in the pre-Sarbanes-Oxley era allowed corporate insiders considerable flexibility in strategically timing their trades and SEC filings, e.g., by executing several trades and reporting them jointly after the last trade.
-We document that even these lax reporting requirements were frequently violated and that strategic timing of trades and reports was common.
-Event study abnormal returns are larger after reports of strategic trades than after reports of otherwise similar nonstrategic trades.
+Regulations in the pre-Sarbanes-Oxley era allowed corporate insiders considerable flexibility in timing their trades and engaging in stealth trading, e.g., by executing several trades and reporting them jointly after the last trade.
+We document that even these lax reporting requirements were frequently violated and stealth trading was common.
+Event study abnormal returns are larger after reports of stealth trades than after reports of otherwise similar non-stealth trades.
 Our results imply that delayed reporting impedes the adjustment of prices to the information revealed by insider trades.
 They lend strong support to the more stringent reporting requirements established by the Sarbanes-Oxley Act.

 Keywords: Insider trading, directors' dealings, corporate governance, market efficiency